Modern Slavery and Human Trafficking Statement, 8 October 2025

 * * *

-This statement is made pursuant to section 54(1) of the Modern Slavery Act of 2015 and constitutes the slavery and human trafficking statement from 1st November 2023 for OSTTRA Group Ltd. and subsidiaries to which the Act applies.
-Signed by:
+This statement is made pursuant to section 54(1) of the Modern Slavery Act of 2015 and constitutes the slavery and human trafficking statement from 7th October 2025 for OSTTRA Group Ltd. and subsidiaries to which the Act applies.
+Signed on the Board’s behalf by:

 John Stewart